Airline SAS says outlook worsening after Q3

 SAS CEO Rickard Gustafson said jet-fuel costs, competition and global economic developments, particularly in Spain where SAS still owns a stake in Spanair, were behind the new caution.

-Year-to-date, SAS's pretax profit is 448 million crowns, compared with a loss of 2.6 billion a year earlier.
+Year-to-date, SAS's pretax profit is 448 million crowns, implying the final quarter of the year will be poor.

-The airline, half-owned by Sweden, Denmark and Norway, has not made a full-year profit since 2007 and has only been in the black three times in the last 10 years.

 ($1 = 6.584 Swedish Crowns)